 How did I hear about Free Republic?
-Around 2004 I listened to the George Putnam radio show on KRLA 870 AM and a caller, Ron in Chino Hills, mentioned "Freerepublic" about ten times.
+In 2004 I listened to the George Putnam radio show on KRLA 870 AM and a caller, Ron in Chino Hills, mentioned "Freerepublic" about ten times.
 Thus, I was motivated to visit the web site, started reading it daily and signed up to make comments.
 Of course, my lame comments for the first two years were pulverized by sharp Freepers.
-Now I trust that my comments are helpful.
+Now I trust that my comments might be helpful.

-According to Matthew of Addessa from Armenia in 1136: "The Greeks were at particular pains ceaselessly to remove from the east all the great-hearted men and valiant war leaders of Armenian origin.
+According to Matthew of Addessa in 1136, "The Greeks were at particular pains ceaselessly to remove from the east all the great-hearted men and valiant war leaders of Armenian origin.
 They transformed the young boys into eunuchs and instead of strong breastplates, they gave soldiers garments with full, floating pleats; instead of helmets they covered their heads with bonnets; and they encase their shoulders, not with coats of mail but with wide shawls.
-They whisper and talk in secret, forever plotting the ruin of brave warriors.
-And it is thanks to the Greeks that the fiathful have been driven into slavery among the Persians."
+And it is thanks to the Greeks that the faithful have been driven into slavery among the Persians."

-Also according to John Coucicaut from France in 1396: "When Sultan Bayezid saw this, he was so alarmed by the great valor of the French that neither he nor his huge battalion of cavalry dared to attack our men but fled, he and his troops, as fast as he could.
-And it is an amazing thing to tell and yet quiet true, as those who saw it bear witness, that the good marshal Boucicaut rode right through all the Saracen battalions and then turned and rode back through them again to his comrades.
-Oh God, what a knight!
-God keep him in strength.
+Also according to John Coucicaut from France in 1396, "When Sultan Bayezid saw this, he was so alarmed by the great valor of the French that neither he nor his huge battalion of cavalry dared to attack our men but fled, he and his troops, as fast as he could.
+And it is an amazing thing to tell and yet quite true."

-According to Niccolo Barbaro from Italy in 1453:"They entered Constantinople and sought out the convents and all the nuns were taken to the ships and abused and dishonoured by the Turks.
+According to Niccolo Barbaro from Italy in 1453, "They entered Constantinople and sought out the convents and all the nuns were taken to the ships and abused and dishonored by the Turks.
 Then they were all sold at auction as slaves to be taken to Turkey.
-Similarly, the young women were all dishonoured and sold at auction.
 Some of them preferred to throw themselves into wells and drown."